-This research team is developping retro-synthesis methods to design and build new metabolic networks.
+This research team is developing retro-synthesis methods to design and build new metabolic pathways.
 Retro-synthesis consists of determining a set of exogenous genes, which once inserted into a host organism, produce a target compound.
 This method is applied to engineer cellular factories for added value chemicals and to develop whole cell biosensors.

 Group's website: jfaulon.com

 Leader: François Képès

 The Modelling & Engineering Genome Architecture (MEGA) team focuses on biochemical networks and their genomic implementation.
 Approaches range from molecular, systems and synthetic biology, to biophysics, computational evolution and machine learning.

 We ask a variety of questions such as:

 - Is there a collective transcriptional scheme in the cell?

 - May the principles ruling this scheme inspire new control algorithms?

 - Do we know enough that we can design from scratch a full synthetic chromosome?

 - Can we characterize the dispensable genome and build a minimal genome?